Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 \begin{definition} Let $V$ be a finite dimensional $G$-module.
 The \emph{Loewy filtration} $\scF_{\bullet}V$ is defined as \begin{itemize} \item[(i)] $\scF_0V=V$; \item[(ii)] for $i>0$, $\scF_iV$ is the minimal $G$-submodule of $\scF_{i-1}V$ such that the quotient $\scF_{i-1}V/\scF_iV$ is semi-simple. \end{itemize} \end{definition}

 Equivalently, we can define $\scF_iV$ to be the intersection of all maximal non-trivial submodules of $\scF_{i-1}V$.
 The Loewy filtration is sometimes called radical filtration or Loewy decreasing filtration.
 See \cite[Section V.1]{ASS} or \cite[Section I.2.14 and Chapter D]{JJ} for a general discussion.
-In what follows, we will give a few other descriptions of the Loewy filtration.
-Before that let us point out the following.
+In what follows, we will give another description of the Loewy filtration.
+Before that, let us point out the following important consequence of the definition.